 Owning versus renting your home is a longstanding and often passionate debate.
-The reasons for owning or renting are tied to financial calculations along with your personal preferences.
+The reasons for owning or renting differ according to financial calculations and your personal preferences.

-If you are seeking to own a home, do you prefer stability, building equity, control over home and its responsibilities and tax benefits?
-Will you enjoy a sense of pride of ownership?
+If you seek to own a home, do you prefer stability, building equity, control over home and its responsibilities, and tax benefits?
+Will you enjoy a sense of pride in ownership?
 On the other hand, does flexibility and freedom appeal to you, not having to deal with the home’s repair and maintenance, freeing you to use savings to make investments, and not have to worry about declining home values?

 I understand the allure of owning your home as I have had with our primary home.
-We continue to own a second home which we may one day make our primary spot.
-I grew up in the Bronx in an apartment building that was intended as affordable middle class housing.
+We continue to hold a second home which we may one day make our primary spot.
+I grew up in the Bronx in an apartment building for affordable housing.
 As a result, my family paid a relatively low stabilized rent.
-Owning our home as inspired by the American Dream was out of the question for my family at that time.
+Owning our home as inspired by the American Dream was out of my family’s budget.

 My husband, Craig, is a real estate attorney dealing with residential and commercial transactions.
-When I went to law school, I was fascinated by the real estate field and became an investor for a time.
+When I went to law school, I was fascinated by the real estate field and became an investor in commercial properties for a time.

-Before we review the advantages and disadvantages of owning and renting your home, let’s address key factors to consider in making this important decision.
+Before we review the advantages and disadvantages of owning and renting your home, let’s address critical factors to consider in making this critical decision.

 Housing Market Trends

 When it is the right time for you to buy or rent, it may be worthwhile to be aware of the overall housing market, that is, home prices, interest rates, and mortgage rates in particular.
-US home ownership has grown from 45.6% in 1920 to 66.2% in 2000.
-Home ownership rates peaked in 2004 at 69.2% (in both April and October of that year) then retreating to 64.1% in June 2019.
+US homeownership had grown from 45.6% in 1920 to 66.2% in 2000.
+Homeownership rates peaked in 2004 at 69.2% (in both April and October of that year), then retreating to 65.8% in 2020.

 Generational Gap In Buying Homes

 A major consideration in timing a purchase is the level of mortgage rates.
 Generally, mortgage rates rise during periods of strong economic growth and decline during weak or recessionary periods.
-Mortgage rates have been low for a longer period of time than normal as the Federal Reserve has kept overall interest rates low based on its monetary policy.
+Mortgage rates have been historically low, with current rates for 30 years, the fixed rate at 3.564%, and 15 years the fixed rate at 2.615%.

 Financial costs differ between purchasing a home and renting.
-Home buyers face substantial costs.These expenses can be divided into one time payments upfront and at the closing.
-Purchasers are usually dumbfounded by the number of one-time upfront and closing costs that are required in addition to the ongoing or recurring expenses.
+Homebuyers’ substantial costs can be divided into one-time payments upfront and at the closing.
+Purchasers face required one-time upfront and closing costs in addition to the ongoing or recurring expenses.

 Upfront And Closing Costs

-Home buyers are usually surprised by the number of payments that are required to those professionals (home inspector, bank attorney, title closer, appraiser, broker, attorney) who are assisting in their purchase.
-There are also other costs that are made in the process of securing the mortgage and protecting the lenders as they will effectively own 80% of your home.
-You will pay mortgage application fees, points and origination.
+Homebuyers are usually surprised by the number of required payments to those professionals (home inspector, bank attorney, title closer, appraiser, broker, attorney) who are assisting in their purchase.
+There are also other costs associated with securing the mortgage and protecting the lenders, as they will effectively own 80% of your home.
+You will pay mortgage application fees, points, and origination.

-This can range from 1%-3% up to 10% of the price of the home depending on the locale.
-This money is consideration for the mutual acceptance of a deal with the seller.
-It is credited toward the purchase price at the closing.
-If you default before the closing the earnest money can be the measure of liquidated damages to the seller.
+Earnest money can range from 1%-3% up to 10% of the home price, depending on the locale.
+This money is a consideration for the mutual acceptance of a deal with the seller.
+As a credit, this amount reduces the purchase price at the closing.
+If you default before the closing, the earnest money can be the measure of liquidated damages to the seller.

-It is important for an inspection of the home to be done by a qualified inspector.
-An inspection is done when you have decided on a house to buy but before you put money down.
-The fee amounts vary based on type of home, square footage and the locale.
-This is an essential cost as you may find structural damage or disclose other issues that can be used to reduce the price you are willing to pay.
+A qualified inspector will need to inspect the home for damages.
+An inspection can help you decide on a house to buy, but before you put money down.
+The fee amounts vary based on the type of home, square footage, and locale.
+It is an essential cost as you may find structural damage or disclose other issues can reduce the price you are willing to pay.

-These fees are paid to an independent certified appraiser.
-It is required by the bank to protect their exposure for their collateral.
-The fees vary.
+These fees are for an independent certified appraiser’s report.
+The report is essential to protect the bank’s collateral exposure.
 They are paid directly to the bank after inspection but before the closing and in conjunction with the mortgage loan agreement.

-The final part of your purchase involves a number of closing costs associated with formalizing the processing of the mortgage and concluding the transaction between buyer and seller.
-They include costs for the loan application, processing and underwriting.
+The final part of your purchase involves several closing costs associated with formalizing the mortgage processing and concluding the transaction between buyer and seller.
+They include charges for the loan application, processing, and underwriting.
 The latter may amount to about 1% of the loan.
 So if you are borrowing $300,000, you will pay $3,000.

-In most states, you will also be paying an attorney for closing your deal and representing you as the buyer.
+You will also be paying an attorney for closing your deal and representing you as the buyer in most states.
 The attorney’s fee ranges from $750-$3,000 depending on the deal’s complexity and your locale.

 Recurring or Ongoing Costs

-If you are buying a house (rather than an apartment), maintenance, repair, painting and appliances may vary depending on the condition and age of the house.
-This is often difficult to estimate and may depend on your DIY abilities.
-You will also have other costs for lawn care and snow removal which differ based on your geographic location.
+If you are buying a house (rather than an apartment), maintenance, repair, painting, and appliances may vary depending on the house’s condition and age.
+The costs are often difficult to estimate and may depend on your DIY abilities.
+You will also have other expenses for lawn care and snow removal, which differ based on your geographic location.

 Costs of Renting Your Home